Geometric leaf of symplectic groupoid: Solving the Rank Condition

-Let us express geodesic functions $G_{ij}$ in terms of parameters of the ribbon graph Fig.~\ref{fatgraph} (or, equivalently, in terms of quiver Fig.~\ref{quiverTgs}).
-They take the form of the right-hand side of the equations~\ref{eq:geodesicN5}.
-If $n=3$ or $n=4$ the image $\rm{Im}(\varphi)$ is an open subset in $\mathcal{A}_n$.
-One can check that, in this case, the geodesic functions can be written uniquely in terms of (square roots of) log-canonical parameters.
-The relation to the corresponding cluster variables of $\mathcal{A}_3$ and $\mathcal{A}_4$ was presented in~\cite{10.1093/imrn/rnac101}.
-We notice that in terms of cluster variables of the seed with a symmetric quiver (like the one in Figure~\ref{quiverA5}), these expressions take specific forms~\cite{10.1093/imrn/rnac101}.
+Our goal is to express geodesic functions $G_{ij}$ in terms of parameters of the ribbon graph Fig.~\ref{fatgraph} (or, equivalently, in terms of quiver Fig.~\ref{quiverTgs}).
+They take the form of the right-hand side of (\ref{eq:geodesicN5}).

-We make an ansatz that prescribes a similar form of the expression corresponding to geodesic functions $G_{i,i+1}$ for $n=5$.
-Rewriting the expressions after the mutations $\mu_{a_4}\mu_{a_3}\mu_{a_1}$ of the cluster in Fig.~\ref{quiverA5} we obtain the expressions for $G_{i,i+1}$ in terms of $a_i,b_i$ parameters of quiver Fig.~\ref{quiverA5modified} (on the left-hand side of the following system).
+Rewriting expressions (\ref{Gij-5}) after the mutations $\mu_{a_4}\mu_{a_3}\mu_{a_1}$ of the cluster in Fig.~\ref{quiverA5} we obtain the expressions for $G_{i,i+1}$ in terms of $a_i,b_i$ parameters of quiver Fig.~\ref{quiverA5modified} (on the left-hand side of the following system).

-We wish to find expressions for $x_i,y_i$ in terms of $a_j,b_j$ that make Equations~\ref{eq:geodesicN5} hold (a solution is clearly not unique since the number of $a,b$-variables is strictly larger than the number of $x,y$-variables).
+We wish to find expressions for $v_i,h_i$ in terms of $a_j,b_j$ that make (\ref{eq:geodesicN5}) hold (a solution is clearly not unique since the number of $a,b$-variables is strictly larger than the number of $x,y$-variables).
 Inspection suggests the substitution

 \\ Performing this substitution simplifies the equation for $G_{23}$ to